Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/z_combine.rst

    Z Combine Node.

-The Z-Combine node combines two images based on their Z-depth maps.
+The Z Combine node combines two images based on their Z-depth maps.
 It overlays the images using the provided Z values to detect which parts of one image are in front of the other.